clarencesyl/iot/SmokeDetector/SmokeDetector_ReadMe.md

 1. **Power on the Device**
-   Ensure the smoke detector is powered on and ready.

 2. **Connect to the Device Hotspot**
-   On your phone or computer, connect to the Wi-Fi hotspot broadcasted by the device.

 3. **Wait for Calibration (5 Seconds)**
    Upon startup, the device enters *calibration mode* for 5 seconds.
 Allow it to complete this step without interruption.